Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL, NBA, more

 How to activate the Underdog bonus code for new users: If you have a Play & Get offer, enter any contest of $5+ to activate your welcome bonus.

-Taylor has been under-utilized much this season.
-He caught four or fewer passes in three of the last four games, and in six of nine on the year.
-In a 27-20 win over Cleveland on Sunday, he caught one pass for four yards.
-The SportsLine model projects 3.7 receptions.
+Cook has carried 17 or fewer times in three of the last five games, including just 13 in last Sunday's 30-13 loss to the Miami Dolphins.
+The SportsLine model projects 17.5 carries, giving this a 4 of 5 star rating.
 Click here to sign up for Underdog Fantasy:

+WR Justin Jefferson, Minnesota Vikings, 0.5 rushing + passing touchdowns - Higher (1.02x)

+Jefferson has had a lot of success scoring touchdowns against the Chicago Bears and has scored four touchdowns in his last seven games against them, including in each of the last two.
+In the season opener against Chicago, he caught four passes for 44 yards and a score.
+Combine picks for a parlay on Underdog Fantasy for a potential payout of 7.4x.

 With football season now here, the SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.